THAT WHICH IS PERFECT

 If we would gain strength in our inner nature we absolutely must turn away from our own life, take up our personal cross, and follow the Lamb wherever He leads us.
 It is as our adamic strength is brought down to the death of the cross that our reborn inner nature is filled with the Life of God.
 The Life of God strengthens us so we may receive more of the Presence of God.
 The end result of this cycle is to be filled with all the fullness of God.

-That Christ may dwell in your hearts by faith; that ye, being rooted and grounded in love, (Ephesians 3:17)
+that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, (Ephesians 3:17)

 Christian sometimes find it difficult to believe they do not possess all that God is offering in salvation.